garreeoke/xp-k8s-aws-example/README.md

 Example Crossplane repo based off of platform-ref-aws but using kustomize to build out the composition

 In the network folder there are kustomize base directories to build both a composition that creates a vpc and one that uses existing.
+If you use an existing VPC be sure dnshostname and dnssupport are enabled.

 ## Install XRDs and Composition